 According to the American Dental Association, the safety threshold for teeth is 250, but the US Food and Drug Administration recommends 200.

-Despite some alternative perspectives, the American Dental Association deems any toothpaste with an RDA score of 249 or less to be safe.
+Despite some alternative perspectives, the American Dental Association deems any toothpaste with an RDA score of 249 or less safe.

-Those with sensitive teeth should proceed with caution because the high abrasive content is capable of damaging the enamel and peroxides can irritate teeth and gums.
+Those with sensitive teeth should proceed cautiously because the high abrasive content can damage the enamel, and peroxides can irritate teeth and gums.

-After purchasing an approved whitening toothpaste, it is important to follow the instruction on the guide for better results.
+After purchasing an approved whitening toothpaste, following the guide’s instructions is important for better results.

 How to Use Whitening Toothpaste

-Brushing your teeth twice a day with whitening toothpaste is an excellent technique to erase surface stains in two to six weeks.
+Brushing your teeth twice daily with whitening toothpaste is an excellent technique to erase surface stains in two to six weeks.

 They can also help to prevent the formation of new spots.
-If you simply have extrinsic discoloration on your teeth, whitening toothpaste could be a good option.
+If you have extrinsic discoloration on your teeth, whitening could be a good option.

 You’ll need to use one of these three options: